dataiku/dss-visual-edit/docs/get-started.md

 In this guide, we focus on the former.
 The latter is slightly more complex and will be covered in a separate guide.

-Here, we want business users (aka end-users) to edit data, and we want to use the edited data for better downstream analytics and reporting.
+Here, we want business users (aka end-users) to edit data based on their domain expertise, and we want to use the edited data for better downstream analytics and reporting.
 Instead of doing this in Excel, we want end-users to access a web interface.
 Therefore we need a front-end for them to see and enter data, and we need to "connect" the data entered via the web front-end with the analytics pipeline.
 This guide is structured as follows:

 * Preliminary steps
 * Create a Data Editing webapp